guidurbano/write_yourself_a_git/README.md

 040000 | d5ec863f17f3a2e92aa8f6b66ac18f7b09fd1b38 | main.c
 ```

-## Contribution

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

 ### Branches

 **A branch is a reference to a commit**.
 Wait, but what's the difference